bramalka/bramalka/README.md

 👋 Hi, I’m bramalka
-I am an embedded engineerand robotics programmer for almost 5 years Have some experience in robotics, especially in robot hardware programming Willing to learn about ROS and robotics stuff in the future Nice to meet you
+I am an embedded engineer and robotics programmer for almost 5 years Have some experience in robotics, especially in robot hardware programming Willing to learn about ROS and robotics stuff in the future Nice to meet you